spmfte/Kaggle/README.md

 ## Key Achievements

-- Achieved top 5% in the Vesuvius Challenge using a custom 3D convolutional neural network.
+- Succesfully read scrolls in the Vesuvius Challenge using a custom 3D convolutional neural network.
-- Successfully predicted RNA behavior with an accuracy of XX% in the RNA Kaggle Challenge.
+- Successfully predicted RNA behavior with an accuracy of TBD% in the RNA Kaggle Challenge.

 ## Tools and Technologies